witja46/basht/README.md

 5. If not already installed install [PyTorch](https://pytorch.org/get-started/locally/)
 6. To install the benchmark and use it locally type, switch to the root_folder of the repository and type in `pip install -e .`

+For running the raytune example add the following after the process above:

+1. `pip install ray[tune]`
+2. `pip install pandas`

 ## Class Explanation